eventsourcing/rfc/4/README.md

 ## 1. Format

+YAML representation of a layout MUST consist of a single-property object definition.
+The key is layout name and the value is a list that:

+* MUST have its first element as a hexadecimal representation of the layout's fingerprint
+* MAY contain one or more *property entries*

-YAML representation of a layout consists of a single object definition and zero or more property objects.
-A property object is an object that contains one entry with the property name as a key and type's fingerprint.
+A *property entry* is a single-property object with the property name as a key and its type's fingerprint as a value.
 The fingerprint MUST be either a string, or a hexadecimal representation (`0x...`).
 It is RECOMMENDED to only use the hexadecimal representation for fingerprints that are not human-readable.